 In 9th grade biology, I learned about mitosis.
-Cell division isn’t something that typically sticks in the mind, much less that of a hormonal 15-year-old worried about student council elections, boners, and acne.
+Cell division isn’t something that typically sticks in anyone’s mind (unless you’re a biologist), much less that of a hormonal 15-year-old worried about student council elections and acne.
 The stages are so similar-sounding that they’re easily chased from memory when, say, an upperclassman asks you to Prom.
-But a decade later and a whole country away from high school, I still remember the phases of mitosis because of a story.

 And then, in a flash of insight that separates average teachers from great ones, she burst out with, “I pee more after ten.”

 There was dead silence for a good five seconds.
 Then everyone burst out laughing.
 Of course we laughed (I bet you did, too) – she just said “pee” to a roomful of teenagers.